truenas/documentation/content/TruenasApps/StableApps/InstallNextCloudMedia.md

 ## Troubleshooting Tips
 {{< hint type=info title="Update pre v.
 2.0.4 Nextcloud Installations">}}
 There are known issues with Nextcloud app releases earlier than 2.0.4.
-Use the **Upgrade** option in the SCALE UI to update your Nextcloud release to 2.0.4.
+Use the **Upgrade** option in the TrueNAS UI to update your Nextcloud release to 2.0.4.
 For more information on known issues, click [here](https://github.com/truenas/charts/issues/2444).

-For information on Nextcloud fixes involving TN Charts, see [PR 2447 nextcloud:fixes](https://github.com/truenas/charts/pull/2447).
+For information on Nextcloud fixes involving TrueNAS apps, see [PR 2447 nextcloud:fixes](https://github.com/truenas/charts/pull/2447).
 {{< /hint >}}

 Nextcloud stability issues often result from misconfigured data ownership.